ArmourPeak/ArmourDeploy-Release/README.md

 Can I remove or replace the ArmourPeak logo?

 If you would like a “white label” copy of ArmourDeploy for use in your organization or MSP, please reach out to software@armourpeak.com.
+We'll be adding support for branding in a release shortly around when we release support for Big Sur.

+Where's the code?
+Sorry, I'm not a developer, and my swift skills are still pretty caveman.
+Maybe I'll open the code up at some point if there's any interest.